hasindu-s/group-project/README.md

   Recommendation is done by finding books with similar corpus to a given book and displaying top 10 (number of recommendations can be changed) books with the least distance (distance is measured by cosine similarity).

 This project includes a product listing page with pagination.
+Books can searched by their titles